The Neighbors: Income

 ancestry (17.0%), and residents who report Polish roots

 (11.4%), and some of the residents are also of English

 ancestry (10.0%), along with some Irish ancestry residents

 (9.3%), among others.
 In addition, 20.2% of the residents of this neighborhood were

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the Troy City Center

-neighborhood is English, spoken by 74.6% of households.
-Other important languages spoken here include Chinese, South Asian languages, Greek and Hindi (which is the official language of India).
+neighborhood is English, spoken by 72.5% of households.
+Other important languages spoken here include Chinese, South Asian languages, Spanish and Korean.